 How to Check for Assisted Living Violations

-A Place for Mom provides a list of assisted living state licensing websites across the U.S., but this post ranks each state based on the amount of information available online, and the usability of the website or websites that provide that information.
+A Place for Mom provides a list of assisted living state licensing websites across the United States, ranking each state based on the amount of available information online and the usability of the websites that provide that information.

 Accessible and Transparent State Websites for Assisted Living

-How is your state performing in terms of providing information about care providers and making their histories available on the web?
+How well does your state provide information about care providers and their histories on the web?
 These rankings should give you a good indication of a quality state website.

 The criteria that we used to build this list includes: